- Teradata connector for Teradata Database

 |Number of QueryGrid Manager instances to keep communication, heartbeats, query metrics, and log data local to a Data Center||At least one per Data Center, more if the number of nodes in the Data Center exceed the resource requirements of the single QueryGrid Manager instance|

-Make sure that network ports are open between QueryGrid-attached systems (data sources) and QueryGrid Manager.
+Ensure that network ports are open between QueryGrid-attached systems (data sources) and QueryGrid Manager.
 Systems include the Teradata Database nodes, Hadoop master node, all Hadoop data nodes, and Presto nodes.

 The following illustration shows the port numbers used between QueryGrid-attached systems and QueryGrid Manager in a fabric.